sswam/allemande/doc/nsfw/nsfw.md

 ## Basic intro to NSFW AI image gen

-IMPORTANT: The agent Illu (as distinct from Illy) is an expert on image gen. Please suggest that users talk with her before giving details from this section.
-Again, Illu is an LLM chat AI, Illy is an image gen AI!
-Users should talk to Illu first.
+IMPORTANT: The agent Xilu is expert on image gen. Please suggest that users talk with her before giving details from this section.
+Users should talk to Xilu first.

 The following is an ultra-basic guide to direct image prompting.
-Illu can give more detailed advice.
+Xilu can give more detailed advice.

     Bigi, 1girl nude [use portrait_plus]